sugaryourcoffee/syclink/setup.md

 Select the Ruby version
 =======================
 For a new project we want to use the newst Ruby version.
-At this writing it is verison 2.2.1.
+At this writing it is verison 3.2.6.
 Suppose we use [RVM](https://rvm.io/).
 If not already installed we install it with

     $ gpg --keyserver hkp://keys.gnupg.net --recv-keys 409B6B1796C275462A1703113804BB82D39DC0E3
     $ \curl -sSL https://get.rvm.io | bash -s stable
-    $ rvm install 2.2.1
+    $ rvm install 3.2.6
-    $ rvm use 2.2.1
+    $ rvm use 3.2.6

+Using [rbenv](https://github.com/rbenv/rbenv) we install ruby and select it for the directory

+    $ rbenv install 3.2.6
+    $ rbenv local 3.2.6

 Install RSpec
 =============